Vitmer/MLOps_classification/README.md

 	•	Store machine learning models, large datasets, or database backups.
 	4. CI/CD with GitHub Actions:
 	•
 	Automate the build, testing, and deployment of containers.

+	Automate the build, testing, and deployment of containers.